How to Find Out Who Owns a Domain Name

 This method will result in additional spendings as this service isn’t free.
 However, it will save you valuable time and energy.

 Hopefully, now you have a better idea of how to find out who owns a domain name you want.
 As mentioned before, even if the new domain name is already registered, it doesn’t necessarily mean that the owner will not be willing to pass on the domain ownership to you.

 In short, here’s how you can find and contact the domain owner to make an offer:

 - Look for the contact information of the website directly.

-- Use a WHOIS lookup tool to find the data on the registrant.
+- Use a WHOIS lookup tool to find the information on the registrant.

-- If the person is using a WHOIS lookup privacy protection service, contact their privacy service providers.
+- If the person is using a WHOIS lookup privacy protection service, reach out to their privacy service providers.

 - Contact the domain registrar and ask for information on the registrant.

 - Hire a domain broker to gather the needed information and make an offer on your behalf.